eric-s-raymond/aicodeguide/README.md

 ## What are Cursor rules?

 It's rules that will be applied to your project by "injecting" them in the context of the LLM.
 Each editor have some ways to do it.

-In Cursor, just create markdown files inside a `.cursor/rules/` folder.
+- In Cursor, just create
+markdown files inside a `.cursor/rules/` folder.
 Cursor will make it sure to apply those on all communication with the LLM.
+- In Aider, create markdown files with [rules/conventions](https://aider.chat/docs/usage/conventions.html) you want to use (like `rules.md`) and add the following in your `.aider.conf.yml` file: `read: rules.md`.

 You can add part of your PRD as rules, for instance, like the tech stack or some guidelines on code formating and style.